Pope celebrates Christmas Eve Mass as virus surges in Italy | Health

 - Italy

-A maskless Francis processed down the central aisle of the basilica as the Sistine Chapel choir sang "Noel," kicking off the Vatican's Christmas holiday that commemorates the birth of Jesus in a manger in Bethlehem.
+A maskless Francis processed down the central aisle as the Sistine Chapel choir sang "Noel," kicking off the Vatican's Christmas holiday that commemorates the birth of Jesus in a manger in Bethlehem.
+He remained maskless throughout the service.

-The "Midnight Mass" actually began at 7:30 p.m., a nod to the 85-year-old pope's endurance and a hold-over from last year, when the service had to end before Italy's nationwide COVID-19 curfew.
+In his homily, Francis urged the faithful to focus on the "littleness" of Jesus, and remember that he came into the world poor, without even a proper crib.

+"That is where God is, in littleness," Francis said.
+"This is the message: God does not rise up in grandeur, but lowers himself into littleness.
+Littleness is the path that he chose to draw near to us, to touch our hearts, to save us and to bring us back to what really matters."
+Attendance on Friday was limited to about 2,000 people, far more than the 200 allowed in 2020 when Italy was in a full Christmas lockdown.
+But the number is a fraction of the capacity of St. Peter's, which can seat up to 20,000 and in pre-pandemic times would be packed for one of the most popular Vatican liturgies of the year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)